 The Kristin Rita Strouse Foundation was established by Douglas and Sharon Strouse in response to the death of their daughter Kristin, on October 11, 2001.Kristin was a freshman at Parsons School of Design in New York City when she ended her own life.

-The Kristin Rita Strouse Foundation supports local and national programs that increase mental health awareness, strengthen suicide prevention efforts, and offer support and healing through the arts for those affected by suicide and mental illness.
+The Kristin Rita Strouse Foundation is a 501(c)(3) nonprofit organization dedicated to supporting local and national programs that increase mental health awareness, strengthen suicide prevention efforts, and offer support and healing through the arts to those affected by suicide and mental illness.

 The Adolescent Depression Awareness Program seeks to educate high school students, teachers, and parents about adolescent depression.
 ADAP offers a student curriculum, an instructor training, and parent and community presentations.
 Through education, ADAP increases awareness about depression and bipolar disorder, stressing the need for evaluation and treatment, while decreasing the stigma associated with mood disorders.
-ADAP has reached over 60,000 students in schools across the country.
+ADAP has reached over 120,000 students in schools across the country.